Bordered Floer homology and contact structures: Preliminaries

+As is standard, leaves that enter (or exit) the hyperbolic singularities are called \emph{stable (or unstable) separatrices}.

+Each elliptic point $e$ induces a cyclic order on the subset of hyperbolic points with separatrices terminating at $e$.
+If $e$ is positive (respectively, negative), the order increases as the separatrices are encountered in a counterclockwise (clockwise) path around $e$. \begin{definition} A signed singular foliation is \emph{ordered} if there is a cyclic order on the set of all hyperbolic points which is compatible with the cyclic orders associated to each of its elliptic points. \end{definition}

-Starting from the abstract data, each pair of successive pages defines an elementary cobordism $M_i$ from $S_{i-1}$ to $S_{i}$ with vertical boundary $(B\times I)\cup V_i$, where $V_i$ is the union of a single saddle and the collection of products $A_{i-1}\times I$ for any components $A_{i-1}$ is left unchanged.
+Beginning with an abstract foliated open book, we now build a manifold whose boundary is naturally equipped with an ordered signed singular foliation.
+Each pair of successive pages defines an elementary cobordism $M_i$ from $S_{i-1}$ to $S_{i}$ with vertical boundary $(B\times I)\cup V_i$, where $V_i$ is the union of a single saddle and of the collection of products $A_{i-1}\times I$ for any components $A_{i-1}$ that are left unchanged.
 More specifically, the saddle connects either the components of $A_{i-1}$ containing the endpoints of $\gamma_{i}$ or the component(s) containing $p_{i-1}$ and $q_{i-1}$ with the obtained component(s) of $A_i$ that have the same endpoints.
 See Figure~\ref{fig:cobord}.

 Concatenating these $M_i$ and gluing the final $S_{2k}$ to the initial $S_0$ via $h$ yields a manifold with boundary $(B\times S^1) \cup V$, where $V$ is the (circular) union of the $V_i$.
 The singular foliation on $V$ has $2k$ singular points associated to the transitions between topological types of the pages, while the regular leaves may be identified with curves of the form $A_i\times \{t\}$.
 If $S_{i-1}\xrightarrow{\text{\textbf{add}}} S_{i}$, then the corresponding hyperbolic point $h_i$ is negative; otherwise, it is positive.
 We denote the set of hyperbolic points with respect to this partition $H=H_+\cup H_-$.
 The signs match the partition of $[2k]$ introduced after Definition~\ref{def:afob}.
 Collapsing the components $B\times S^1$ to a single copy of $B$ yields a manifold with foliated boundary $(M, \partial M, \mathcal{F})$.
+(See Definition~\ref{def:mfb}, below, for a precise definition of this term.)
 Each endpoint of $B$ labeled $e_+$ becomes a positive elliptic point of the foliation, which we again denote by $e_+$; likewise, an endpoint $e_-$ becomes a negative elliptic point $e_-$.

 \begin{example} We return to the foliated open book introduced in the first example.
 The associated smooth manifold is the solid torus shown in Figure~\ref{fig:afobtorusmfd}.
 The images of $A_1$ and $A_2$ are shown in green and blue, respectively, on both the manifold on the left and in the associated boundary foliation on the right.